 Unless you have a Tesla and are in an area with good Tesla charge point coverage, you will discover a confusing world of public chargers.
 Slow, fast, and rapid chargers, different connectors, different EV charging station solutions with different apps, and free or paid charging points.

 To complicate things even more, you will need various phone applications or RDIF cards to charge and pay.
 Also, the cost of charging can differ depending on the time of day or night.
-Not to mention that for most charging points, you will not know if they are available and operative or not.
+Not to mention that for most charging points, you will not know whether they are available and operative.

-To clarify this confusion, here are some key points about smart EV charging solutions and EV charging networks.
+Here are some key points about smart EV charging solutions and EV charging networks to clarify this confusion.

 Electric vehicle charging power and plugs